- Lead Web Designer

 I met with each department head to review the medium-fidelity mockups and discussed how the content for their product line would be displayed on each device.
 After several rounds of feedback, we had stakeholder sign-off and I laid out the high-fidelity mockup for all five-page types.

-In this stage I used Sketch, Adobe Illustrator, and Adobe XD.
+In this stage, I used Adobe Illustrator and Adobe XD and then ended up switching to Figma.

 Drag slider to compare medium and high fidelity mock-ups.

 The colors in the palette reinforce the Pacific Northwest-vibe Seattle Credit Union is aiming to capture, but also delivers on the WCAG 2.0 AAA color contrast standards ensuring the site’s colors contribute to improved accessibility across desktop, tablet, and mobile screens.
 Fir and Volt were developed to be the hover and active states of the two dominant greens in the organization’s design system, Moss and Bolt.
 There’s an expanded palette featuring four more variants for when more tints were required to provide the level of detail for a given for certain components.

 As a part of the design system, I developed a series of textures that can be used for backgrounds, shapes, and photo accents throughout the credit union’s digital properties.
 The textures are scalable and tiled so implementation is quick and easy.
 This helps when working with multiple designers because the assets are readily available and proven to complement the rest of the site’s visual aesthetic.